Wytamma/write-the/docs/commands/docs.md

     return a * b
 ```

-The ✅ indicates that the docstrings were added created.
+The ✅ indicates that the docstrings were created.
 If there is an error (❌) adding the docstrings, the error message will be printed to the console.
 Any nodes that already have docstrings will be skipped (⏭️).

 ## Save